microsoft/live-share/docs/use/vs.md

 ## Share a terminal

 Modern development makes frequent use of a wide array of command line tools.
 Fortunately, Live Share allows you, as a host, to optionally "share a terminal" with guests.
 The shared terminal can be read-only or fully collaborative so both you and the guests can run commands and see the results.
-You're able to allow other participants to either  see command output or to use any number of command line tools to run tests, builds, or even triage environment specific problems.
+You can to give guests visibility to terminal output or let them get hands on and run tests, builds, or even triage environment specific problems that only happen on your machine.

 However, terminals are **not** shared by default since they give guests at least read-only access to the output of commands you run (if not the ability to run commands themselves).
-This way if you can freely run commands in local terminals without risk and only share them when you actually need to do so.
+This way you can freely run commands in local terminals without risk and only share when actually need to do so.
 In addition, only hosts can start shared terminals to prevent guests from starting one up and doing something you are not expecting or watching.

 As a host, you can share a terminal by clicking on the session state / share button in the upper right hand corner and selecting one of the "Share Terminal" menu items.

 ![Terminal menu](../media/vs-terminal-menu.png)

 At this point you can select a read-only or read/write terminal from the menu.
 When the terminal is read/write, everyone can type in the terminal including the host which makes it easy to intervene if a guest is doing something you do not like.
 However, to be safe, you should **only give read/write access to guests when you know they actually need it** and stick with read-only terminals for scenarios where you just want the guest to see the output of any commands you run.

-Once you've selected the menu option, a read-only or read/write terminal will appear for all participants.
-Visual Studio Code has a built in terminal, so it will appear there, but Visual Studio does not have one out of box.
-Consequently by default a new terminal window will appear.

-However, Live Share will spin automatically up an integrated terminal if the [Whack Whack Terminal extension](https://marketplace.visualstudio.com/items?itemName=DanielGriffen.WhackWhackTerminal) is installed.
-Visual Studio will notify you of this option if you start a shared terminal without the extension.
+Once you've selected the kind of shared terminal you want to start, a new shared terminal will appear for all participants with the correct permissions.
+While Visual Studio Code has a built in terminal support Visual Studio does not have one out of box.
+Therefore, by default, new window containing the terminal will appear.
+However, if the [Whack Whack Terminal extension](https://marketplace.visualstudio.com/items?itemName=DanielGriffen.WhackWhackTerminal), Live Share will create an integrated terminal instead.
+Visual Studio will give you a link to install it the first time you start or join a shared terminal.

 ![Terminal install toast notification](../media/vs-terminal-install.png)